 If necessary, review with the students the basic overview and history of the Electoral College that you learned in the previous lesson.
 Once students have a general understanding of the Electoral College, have them divide into two groups (polling, split the room in half, etc.) based on whether they initially think positively or negatively of the system.
 Have each group discuss their reasons, and then share out with entire class what their groups discussed.

-A) Students should fill out the Electoral College chart as they watch the following videos, read the articles, and any applicable sections in their book in order to discover pros, cons, and alternatives to the Electoral College system.
+Students should fill out the notes chart handout as they watch the following videos, read the articles, and any applicable sections in their book in order to discover pros, cons, and alternatives to the Electoral College system.
 The information will serve as research for the debate and eventual letter to the editor.
 This can be done as a whole class, in small groups in a computer lab, or as homework.

 This 7 minute clip discusses the pros and cons of the Electoral College system, as well as focusing on alternatives, such as the national popular vote, district, and proportional plans.